Construction on the Sturgeon Lake Restoration Project begins soon!

-This spring crews will begin removing two failing culverts in Dairy Creek at NW Reeder Road, the site of a newly-designed bridge.
-To alert island residents and visitors to traffic delays during bridge construction next spring and summer, signs have been posted at the site and on island bulletin boards.
+This summer crews will begin removing two failing culverts in Dairy Creek at NW Reeder Road, the site of a proposed newly-designed bridge.
+To alert island residents and visitors to traffic delays during bridge construction through the summer and early fall, signs have been posted at the site and on island bulletin boards.
 A bypass road is planned around the construction area (Reeder Road at Dairy Creek), but traffic will likely be slow during peak weekend travel times during the summer.

 West Multnomah Soil & Water Conservation District crews have removed thickets of non-native blackberry and false indigo bush along the banks of Dairy Creek, and plan to replace them with native trees and shrubs in the winter of 2018-2019.

 Last summer, Conservation District staff conducted a survey of the Sturgeon Lake shoreline looking for potential invasive plants.
 While little of significance was found, valuable baseline information was needed before the Sturgeon Lake Restoration Project reestablishes a tidal link between Dairy Creek and the Columbia River.
 Once the creek is reopened, new weed seeds will be able to float into the lake, so keeping a vigilant eye out for new invaders will help keep the lake pristine and maximize its value to fish and wildlife.